jpvosloo/JPVPersonalWebsite/Blog/IT/_posts/2018-07-04-howtohighlightunicodecharactersinnotepad.md

 Use the [ANSI lookup table](http://ascii-table.com/ansi-codes.php) to see their related Unicode number.

 Example text:
-A m-dash –
+A m-dash â€“
-“smart” quotes
+â€œsmartâ€ quotes